arkdevelop/arkdevelop.github.io/_posts/2021-05-07-dockerfile-security-guidance.md

 - guidance
 ---

-This post will walk users through Dockerfile security best practices including but not limited to multi-stage builds, creating minimal images, use of appropriate instructions, linting, what to avoid, and more.
+This post walks users through what a Dockerfile is and how best to create one following security best practices including but not limited to multi-stage builds, creating minimal images, use of appropriate instructions, linting, what to avoid, and more.

 ---